 Foundation, voluntary aided, academies or schools in another local authority

 If you've chosen a foundation, voluntary aided, academy or a primary school in another local authority, we'll liaise with the appropriate admission authority who'll consider your application against their admission policy.
 They'll tell us what places can be offered.

 Accepting your place

-You'll be sent a letter to your home address which will include a slip on which you can submit your response to your offer.
+If you apply online, you can respond to your offer using the online service.
+Otherwise, you'll be sent a letter to your home address which will include a slip on which you can submit to respond to your offer.